Eden Mohila College

 Eden Mohila College (known as Eden College), is a women's college in Azimpur, Dhaka, Bangladesh.
 It was established in 1873 in the Farashganj area of Dhaka.
 In 1878 the school was named after Ashley Eden, Lieutenant Governor of Bengal.
 The college moved to its present premises in 1963.
-It is affiliated with the University of Dhaka as of 16 February 2017.
+It was affiliated with the University of Dhaka from February 2017 to January 2025.

 History

 In 1873, the Shubhaswadhini Sabha established a school at Farashganj for the education of Brahmo girls.
-After 5 years of establishment, Dhaka Female School was established by merging another girls school with this school.
-In the same year, 1878, the school was converted into a government school and renamed Eden Girls' School.
+In 1878, Dhaka Female School was established by merging another girls school with this school.
+In the same year, the school was converted into a government school and renamed Eden Girls' School.
 After coming under government management, the school was shifted to Laxmibazar.
 After 1897 the school was shifted to Sadarghat.
 In 1926, the school was converted into a college and renamed Eden Girls' High School and Higher Secondary College.
 The college was shifted again to Abdul Gani Road when AK Fazlul Haque was the Education Minister of Bengal.
 After the establishment of Pakistan, the college was shifted to Curzon Hall for administrative reasons, but in 1958, the college was merged with Kamrunnesa School and moved to Tikatuli where Kamrunnesa School had its campus.
 In 1962, the higher education section of Eden College was shifted to its present location and the following year, the Boxibazar branch of the college started as the Government Girls College, now known as Begum Badrunnesa Government Girls' College.
-Then Eden Girls College was named Eden Mahila College.
+Then Eden Girls College was named Eden Mohila College.